BrianHanrahan/knowl/docs/prd.md

   - Viewer showing the latest or selected transcript text.
   - List of saved transcript files ordered by newest first, updating after each transcription.
   - Optional speaker diarization (requires Hugging Face token) and a rename dialog to relabel speakers post-transcription.
-  - Ability to pick input/output languages (dropdowns) to guide Whisper; translations are limited to English output when supported.
+  - Ability to pick input/output languages (dropdowns) to guide Whisper; input supports auto-detect and translations are limited to English output when supported.
   - Ability to send transcripts to OpenAI with an editable prompt, leveraging web search when useful, and updating on-screen and persisted text once the response returns.
   - Undo control to restore the previous saved transcript after cleanup operations.
   - Quick delete option (trash icon) beside each transcript entry to remove it from disk.